Thursday, January 18, 2024

 A Single Stone

 The village became isolated during a rockfall caused long ago, so the villagers are told, by men.
 They have been told that there is nothing on the other side of the mountain.
 They are alone.
-A group of women known as The Mothers lead the village.
+A group of women known as the Mothers lead the village.

 For the people of the village to survive a team of seven young girls must find their way into the mountain and gather pieces of mica - a blue stone that provides light and warmth for the villagers in the winter.
-The harvested stone is given to The Mothers who distribute quantities to families depending on a set formula.
+The harvested stone is given to the Mothers who distribute quantities to families depending on a set formula.
 Families of girls who work on the line in the mountain receive special privileges.

 In order to locate the required stone the girls must manoeuvre themselves through narrow cracks and bends in the rocks.
 Therefore only the smallest, thinnest girls are chosen for this work.
 This is dangerous task but when a girl is chosen it is an honour for the family.
 Babies selected at birth as potential candidates spend the early years of their lives bound tightly to restrict their growth and their food intake is limited.
 This is accepted as normal procedure by the villagers.
 If a girl grows too big she can no longer work in the mountain.